ftsec/aws_boto3_access/README.md

 You need to have an AWS supported IdP, short for Identity provider in order for the script to work correctly.
 I will be using Okta for today's example.

 Make sure you have the AWS federated user provisioned in your IdP application settings.
-This establishes a trust relationship giving your IdP access to your AWS roles through the use of single sing-on with SAML.
-With this trust relationship we can sign into with our IdP and use the SAML assertion response to authenticate and assume our AWS role.
+This establishes a trust relationship giving your IdP access to your AWS roles through the use of single sign-on with SAML.
+With this trust relationship we can sign in with our IdP and use the SAML assertion response to authenticate and assume our AWS role.
 There are a number of ways to securely authenticate into your IdP.

 Set an environment variable which will hold the IdP entry URL.